-There is no lack of gestures when the screen is off and we find some preset ones to perform certain actions on the fly (unlocking, music, camera, etc.) and other configurable options to launch our favorite apps.
-Also present is the awakening with double touch; each gesture can be activated individually.
+There is no shortage of off-screen gestures and among these we find some preset to perform certain actions 'on the fly' (unlocking, music, camera, ...) and others configurable to launch our favorite apps.
+Also present is the awakening with a double touch; each gesture can be activated individually.

-With regard to the brightness, this also surprised me a lot, excellent in all light conditions, too under the sun; the light sensor does its job well, always giving the perfect brightness level; however, reflections are not lacking, but this still affects most of the displays on the market.
+With regard to the brightness, this also surprised me a lot, excellent in all light conditions, too under the sun; the brightness sensor does its job well, always giving the perfect brightness level; however, there is no lack of reflections, but this still concerns most of the displays on the market.
 The only flaw of this display is that unfortunately it is not oleophobic, For nothing, and easily tends to get dirty, maybe a little too much.
-Perfect as well touch, quite accurate without losing a touch.
+Perfect as well touch, accurate enough without losing a touch.
 Congratulations to DOOGEE for choosing this panel (SHARP if I'm not mistaken), it deserves a lot.
 I find it even better than the display on my OnePlus One.

 Data sheet and services | 9